NVB9ALT/Realism-pack./README.md

 - Carrier catapults (*)
 - Stall buffet camera effect (*)
 - Sixteen 3d landmarks around the world
-- Night scenery and cockpit lighting
-- A minor rework of the advanced atmosphere
 - Lift-based wingflex for most CC airliners (*)
 - Falcon 9 control fix
 - A massive realism fix for the HAL Tejas